Cruise Ship Medical Jobs

 Cruise ship medical wards on board

 Although medical evacuation of patients to land-based hospital facilities is sometimes necessary, the onboard medical centers are designed to enable assessment, investigation, and care for relatively long periods.
-The medical teams onboard are able to provide treatment and diagnostic services comparable to most small hospitals and can admit acutely unwell cases if needed.
+Cruise line medical teams are able to provide treatment and diagnostic services comparable to most small hospitals and can admit acutely unwell cases if needed.

-Clinical cases include non-urgent general practice pathologies, adult and pediatric emergency medicine cases such as acute coronary syndromes, cardiac and respiratory failure, infective processes, anaphylaxis, trauma, orthopedic injuries and acute surgical conditions as well as occupational health issues, public health issues.
-Critically ill patients may require onboard treatment for up to several days in the medical center ICU’s which are equipped with telemetry, cardiac pacing, CPAP, electronic infusion devices, and mechanical ventilators.
+Clinical cases include non-urgent general practice pathologies, adult and pediatric emergency medicine cases such as acute coronary syndromes, cardiac and respiratory failure, infective processes, anaphylaxis, trauma, orthopedic injuries and acute surgical conditions as well as occupational health issues and public health issues.
+Critically ill patients may require onboard medical treatment for several days in the medical center ICU’s which are equipped with telemetry, cardiac pacing, CPAP, electronic infusion devices, and mechanical ventilators.

-Working as a Doctor or a Nurse on a cruise ship
+Working as a doctor on a cruise ship

-Cruise ship doctors working onboard are responsible for the overall management and day-to-day running of the medical center on the ships they are assigned to.
+Cruise ship doctors working onboard are responsible for the overall management and day-to-day running of the medical center on the ship they are assigned to.

-On cruise ships, Nurses and Paramedics practice autonomously under the authority of the ship’s doctors to assess patients and provide appropriate treatments, using specific patient group protocols to ensure solid, evidence-based medical care is provided at all times.
-Nurses and Paramedics act as first responders, triaging emergency calls, assessing and treating at scene, and packaging and transferring patients to the vessel’s primary medical facility.
+Cruise ship nurses and paramedics practice autonomously under the authority of the ship’s doctors to assess patients and provide appropriate treatments, using specific patient group protocols to ensure solid, evidence-based medical care is provided at all times.
+Nurses and paramedics act as first responders, triaging emergency calls, assessing and treating at scene, and packaging and transferring patients to the vessel’s primary medical facility.